UX/UI Designer

 Color Palette

-Inspired by modern claw machines and arcade aesthetics
+I took inspiration from modern claw machines and arcade aesthetics to shape the overall visual direction.

 -